fbpx

 1. A bug’s life

-The lessons portrayed here include accountability is for your benefit, innovation can improve your life, stand up to bullies, teamwork excels, courage and many more.
+The lessons portrayed here include accountability for your benefit, innovation can improve your life, standing up to bullies, teamwork excels, courage and many more.

-The life lessons depicted by these animation movies are great for our siblings and children to learn, especially at the formative years.
+The life lessons depicted by these animated movies are great for our siblings and children to learn, especially at their formative years.
 They are also an excellent tool for breaking the ice and finding common ground between generations.
 And remember, Hakuna Matata!

 Previous Post